rbarrois/django_xworkflows/doc/internals.rst

     .. attribute:: log_model

-        This holds the model to use to log to the database.
+        This holds the name of the model to use to log to the database.
         If empty, no database logging is performed.

+    .. attribute:: log_model_class

+        This holds the class of the model to use to log to the database.

+        Takes precedence over :attr:`log_model`.
+If this attribute is empty but :attr:`log_model` has been provided, it will be filled at first access.

-    .. method:: db_log(self, transition, from_state, instance, user=None, *args, **kwargs)
+    .. method:: db_log(self, transition, from_state, instance, *args, **kwargs)

         .. fix VIM coloring **